 Windows and Doors

 Take an inventory of the property to ensure that all outside-facing doors and windows have properly functioning locks.
 The front door and other doors to the exterior should have a deadbolt or a chain lock for added protection.
-Outside doors should be solid, and any glass around the door should be reinforced so that it can’t be shattered.
-Be sure to check that sliding glass doors are properly secured with a bar or lock to prevent it from opening, even if you don’t live on the ground floor.
+Outside doors should be solid, and any glass around the door should be reinforced so it can’t be shattered.
+Ensure that sliding glass doors are properly secured with a bar or lock to prevent them from opening, even if you don’t live on the ground floor.

-Get in the habit of locking all of the doors and windows every night.
+Many companies make door and window sensors that work well for rental properties because they can easily be removed or changed with new tenants.
+Get into the habit of locking all the doors and windows every night.
 You can even talk to your landlord about installing window or door alarms that can deter potential thieves with a sharp noise when the window or door is opened.
-Many companies make window and door alarms that work well for rental properties because they can easily be removed or changed with new tenants.

 Be sure to keep an inventory of your valuable items.
 If a theft does occur, you’ll want to document what was stolen or damaged.
 Get renter’s insurance to protect your items against burglary.
 The payments are typically small to receive good coverage and protect your belongings during a worst-case scenario.

-This checklist of how to secure your rental property can keep you safe no matter where you live.
-Your Northern Colorado rental should feel like a safe place to live.
-By following these tips and staying alert, you can protect yourself, your family, and your belongings.
+Your Northern Colorado rental should feel safe.
+This checklist of securing your rental property can keep you safe no matter where you live.
+Following these tips and staying alert can protect yourself, your family, and your belongings.